-Despite the unhealthy green vegetation than the rain forests or Montane forests, it harbours a large number of animal species, especially large, charismatic species like elephants (Elephus maximus) and deer.
-One of the best places to see this type of forest is the Block 1 of Yala national park.
-Block 1 of Yala is most popular for leopard (Panthera pardus kotiya) watching on the island and it is inhabited by other animals as well such as elephant, deer, wild boar, buffalo etc.
+Despite the unhealthy green vegetation than the rain forests (Singaraja rain forest) or Montane forests (Horton plain national park), it harbours a large number of animal species, especially large, charismatic species like elephants (Elephas maximus) and deer.
+One of the best places to see arid zone vegetation is Block 1 of Yala national park.
+Block 1 of Yala is most popular for leopard (Panthera pardus Kotiya) watching in Sri Lanka and it is inhabited by other animals as well such as elephant, deer, wild boar, buffalo etc.

 Thorn scrubs can be seen in a variety of shrubby species such as umbrella thorn (Acacia planifrons), equipped with both long, straight spikes and small, hooked spines, thereby doubling its defences.
 A large number of other spiky species such as hin katu pila (Flueggea leucopyrus), is selectively eaten by deer despite the small leaves and large thorns.
 Maha geta kulu (Randia malabarica), ranawara (Cassia auriculara), heen karamba (Carrisa spinarum), katu niyada (Azima tetracantha) and andara (Dichrostachys cinerea) which possesses the most lethal-looking thorn of all.